List of telephone exchanges in London: History

 London manual exchanges were gradually converted to Director automatic exchanges from 1927.
 Holborn was the first, at midnight on Saturday 12 November, a local and tandem exchange.
 Bishopgate and Sloane exchanges followed in six weeks, then Western and Monument exchanges.
 The London area contained 80 exchanges, and full conversion was to take many years.

 Until the late 1960s, some outer London exchanges did not offer direct dialling, and their numbers could be identified in the directory by being printed in light type, unlike normal exchanges, whose first three letters appeared in bold type.
 To call a Pinner number, for example, you would dial PIN, wait for the operator to answer, then state the 4-figure number required.

 As the telephone system was modernised and liberalised with multiple telephone companies and numbers became portable, the rigid correspondence of numeric codes to exchanges was relaxed, but even today it is likely that a (7)387 number, for example, is located in the Euston area.
 Lists of numbers allocated to BT exchanges in the UK, including London, are available online, and enable the exchange associated with a given number to be found, if applicable.
 Locations of exchanges, given a postcode in their catchment area, are also documented.

 List of exchanges

 NOTE: The United Kingdom adopts an open dialling plan for area codes within its public switched telephone network.
 Therefore, all area codes have a preceding 0 (zero) when dialling from within the United Kingdom.
-When dialling a UK number from abroad the zero must not be included, but replaced by the calling country's international call prefix followed by the 44, the country code for the UK.
+When dialling a UK number from abroad the zero is omitted and replaced by the calling country's international call prefix followed by 44, the country code for the UK.
 Thus a call to the Euston exchange discussed above from the United States would be to 011 (US international prefix) 44 20 (London) 73871234.

 The following exchanges are located outside Greater London, but use the London 020 dial code.